PRO-2684/castwright/README.md

 - **Fast**: CastWright is designed to be fast, with running time close to actually executing the given shell commands.
 - **Efficient**: CastWright guarantees constant memory usage, by leveraging streaming I/O.
-- **Preview**: Preview your asciicast automatically, saving you the time for executing `&& asciinema play name.cast` and the configured delays.
+- **Preview**: Preview your asciicast without delays whilst CastWright is working, saving you the time for sitting through the entire recording.
 - **Intuitive**: CastWright scripts are very intuitive and similar to an interactive shell, with friendly error messages, making it easy to understand, write, and maintain.
 - **Customization**: CastWright scripts provide various instructions for customizing the produced asciicast, like typing speed or title.